rozariot/FFShark_Wireshark_Integration/README.md

 `compilefilt.c` uses pcap library to compile filtering instructions into raw bpf filter.
 This was taken from https://github.com/UofT-HPRC/fpga-bpf/tree/main/utilities/compilefilt.
 This script currently outputs generated bpf instructions into the terminal.
 These outputs may need to be disabled to avoid interference of pcap packet transaction through sshdump.
 Run `gcc -o compilefilt compilefilt.c -lpcap` to regenerate `compilefilt` after any changes.

+`compilefilt` an exe that compiles a PCAP filter.

 `compile_and_send_filter.py` takes a filtering instruction, compiles it and sends the bpf compiled instructions to FFShark to be configured.
 Uses `compilefilt` and `sendfilt` to compile and send the filter respectively.
 This is called by `ffshark_read_packets.py` to allow users to set the packet filter on Wireshark.

 `acceptall.bpf` used to reset FFshark filter to accept all packets.